nicolasebeling/oamc/INSTALL.md

 ## Requirements

-If you want to use any Ansys-related features of this package, Ansys Workbench ([free for students](https://www.ansys.com/academic/students/ansys-student)) must be installed on your machine.
+For testing the `oamc.fem` subpackage against results from Ansys, Ansys Workbench ([free for students](https://www.ansys.com/academic/students/ansys-student)) must be installed on your machine.
 This requires Microsoft Windows 10 or 11.

 ## Install from PyPI (recommended)

 Once the project has been published on [PyPI](https://pypi.org), you can use it as follows.
+In the current version, this is not yet possible.

 ### Install Python

-Ensure that [Python 3.10](https://www.python.org/downloads/) is installed on your machine.
-This package has not yet been tested with other Python versions due to compatibility issues with PyAnsys but will be upgraded in the future.
+Ensure that [Python 3.13](https://www.python.org/downloads/) or later is installed on your machine.

 ### Create a new Python project